icecave/duct/README.md

 assert($values[0] == array(4, 5, 6));

 // At the end of the JSON stream, finalize is called to parse any data remaining
 // in the buffer.
-An exception is thrown the buffer contains an incomplete value.
+An exception is if thrown the buffer contains an incomplete
+// value.
 $parser->finalize();

 // In this case there were no additional values.